Six And Twelve Pulse Rectification Components in Lift Transformers

 by E.S.
 Barker – Chief Engineer

-For many years now, our company has supplied transformers and chokes for use in the elevator industry.
-We produce single phase control transformers, and three-phase power transformers which provide the drive voltages for many of the passenger and goods lifts in the UK.
+For many years now, Express Transformers and Controls has supplied lift transformers and chokes for use in the elevator industry.
+We produce single phase control transformers and three-phase power transformers which provide the drive voltages for many of the passenger and goods lifts in the UK.
 We also supply single and three phase chokes and reactors which are used in various circuits to prevent electrical noise being passed back into the power lines as a result of the rectification systems used to create DC voltages for use in lifts.

 We are currently specified as the sole UK-based supplier of three phase rectifier transformers and linear DC chokes and ripple filters by the American company Magnetek as an essential partner in their efforts to market their range of thyristor DC drives in Europe.
 This company has its products in 9 out of 10 of the worlds tallest buildings.